 The condition is characterised by an autoimmune-mediated lymphocytic inflammation of the thyroid gland resulting in a destructive thyroiditis with release of thyroid hormone and transient thyrotoxicosis (hyperthyroidism).
 This is frequently followed by a hypothyroid phase and full recovery.

 The accepted nomenclature is controversial as many view painless thyroiditis as a variant presentation of chronic lymphocytic (Hashimoto's) thyroiditis, because Hashimoto's thyroiditis results in permanent hypothyroidism and permanent hypothyroidism may occur shortly after the hypothyroid phase of painless thyroiditis or during prolonged follow-up.
 The condition is particularly common in the postnatal period.
 However, the term postnatal thyroiditis also includes patients who experience only transient hypothyroidism due to an exacerbation of Hashimoto's thyroiditis.
-Autoimmune thyroid disease, which includes painless and Hashimoto's thyroiditis and Graves' disease, may arise during cytokine, biological agent, and lithium therapy.
+Autoimmune thyroid disease, which includes painless and Hashimoto's thyroiditis and Graves' disease, may arise during immuno-modulatory or lithium therapy.
 Finally, a destructive thyroiditis may occur in other settings where pathophysiology, evaluation, and treatment differ from painless thyroiditis.
 These include acute (suppurative), subacute (granulomatous, de Quervain), palpation, radiation-induced, and amiodarone-induced thyroiditis.